ihmeuw/vivarium_research/docs/source/models/intervention_models/wasting_treatment/ethiopia_wasting_treatment/index.rst

     What about MAM with oedema?
 Are they treated as SAM or MAM?
     Answer: they are treated as MAM in GBD, but in reality, probably SAM.
 MAM with oedema is approximately 2% of MAM.

-:underline:`Classify no acute malnutritionin children`
+:underline:`Classify no acute malnutrition children`

 * WHZ ≥ -2 z score AND
 * No bilateral pitting oedema